Kaichai444/Kaichai444/README.md

-- Illustrator and software developer
+- Illustrator and software developer.
+- MCAD 2024
 - she/they
 - Contact me at Kaichai444@gmail.com